photoprism/photoprism-docs/docs/getting-started/nas/asustor.md

 # Running PhotoPrism on an Asustor NAS

-!!! danger ""
-    Please note that third-party apps may not provide access to the docker-compose.yml file or the command line, and therefore you may not be able to use all of PhotoPrism's features and config options.

 Before setting up PhotoPrism on your NAS, we recommend that you check the [Asustor product database](https://www.asustor.com/en/product/product_list) for the CPU and memory configuration of your device.

 For a good user experience, it should be a 64-bit system with [at least 2 cores and 3 GB of RAM](../index.md#system-requirements).
 Indexing large photo and video collections also benefits greatly from [using SSD storage](../troubleshooting/performance.md#storage), especially for the database and cache files.

 !!! tldr ""
+    Third-party integrations may not provide direct access to config files or the command line, so you might not be able to use all features and config options.
-    Note that [RAW image conversion and TensorFlow are disabled](../../user-guide/settings/advanced.md) on devices with 1 GB or less memory, and that high-resolution panoramic images may require [additional swap space](../troubleshooting/docker.md#adding-swap) and/or physical memory above the recommended minimum.
+    Also note that [RAW image conversion and TensorFlow are disabled](../../user-guide/settings/advanced.md) on devices with 1 GB or less memory, and that high-resolution panoramic images may require [additional swap space](../troubleshooting/docker.md#adding-swap) and/or physical memory above the recommended minimum.
 We take no responsibility for [instability or performance problems](../troubleshooting/performance.md) if your device does not [meet the requirements](../index.md#system-requirements).

 ## Setup